Nagaram Marupakkam

 Nagaram Marupakkam also known simply as Nagaram is a 2010 Indian Tamil-language action comedy film directed by Sundar C, who plays the lead role and also co-wrote and co-produced the film.
 Co-produced by his wife Khushbu, the film also stars Anuya Bhagvath and Vadivelu in pivotal roles and features music by Thaman.
 Sundar's first directorial after four years, Nagaram released on 19 November 2010.
 It is based on the 1993 American film Carlito's Way.
 The film is well known for comedy sequences and portrayal of the comic character "Style Pandi" by Vadivelu.

 Plot

-Selvam (Sundar C), a criminal, decides to turn a new life after coming out of jail.
-He lands a job in Hyderabad and falls in love with a dancer named Bharathi (Anuya Bhagvath).
+Selvam, a criminal, decides to turn a new life after coming out of jail.
+He lands a job in Hyderabad and falls in love with a dancer named Bharathi.
 Eventually, his past catches up to him.
 How he gets out of the predicament forms the story.

 Soundtrack

-Music is composed by S. Thaman and Released on Think Music India.
+Music is composed by Thaman S and released via Think Music India.
 Karthik of Milliblog wrote, "Punchy, likeable commercial soundtrack from a super-confident Thaman!".